-Less houses have been built in every consecutive month so far this year (apart from February) and if this trend continues then home building levels will fall even more in the next few months.
+Fewer houses have been built in every consecutive month so far this year (apart from February) and if this trend continues then home building levels will fall even more in the next few months.
 Some house building companies are even deliberately slowing down operations as they prepare for a slowdown following the Brexit vote last month.

-It’s this lack of houses which has caused house prices to increase way quicker than wage growth, pricing many people out of buying property because of the increased competition.
+It’s this lack of houses which has caused house prices to increase way quicker than wage growth, pricing many people out of buying a property because of the increased competition.